ScottQuinn144/project_three_resubmit/README.md

 - I changed the while loop to that you see in [My Python Script](run.py)

 ### Current Bugs
-- There are no current bugs in this program
+- There are no current bugs from a users perspective in this program when I tested it using the BDD method.

 ## **Testing**
 - I used the Behavior Driven Development (BDD) to run tests on my program.
 I used GitPod's own Terminal window to continually test the program.